QSun

 - Q

-If Daimon's ruler is in Daimon with the Sun, the chart receives a narrow fortunate-distinguished-dictatorial note.
+If Daimon's ruler is in Daimon with the Sun, the chart receives a fortunate-distinguished-dictatorial indication.

 Valens Daimon with the Sun and ruler rising